opt-out-tools/start-here/ORG_STRUCTURE.md

 # OOT structure

 There are many challenges to distributed teams such as miscommunication and productivity.
-That's at OOT we're trying a decentralized, self-management system for our teams and it's called a **holacracy**.
+That's why at **OOT** we're trying a decentralized, self-management system for our teams called **holacracy**.

-## Welcome to Holacracy!
+## Welcome to holacracy!

 A [holacracy](https://www.holacracy.org/) is a decentralized, self-management system for running purpose-driven organizations, with reduced hierarchy.

-Essentially it means that not all decisions go through one person, but that each member of a circle feels empowered to take control over their task and responsibilities within the circles domain.
-Let me explain...
+Essentially it means that not all decisions go through one person, but that each member of a team feels empowered to take control over their task and responsibilities within the team domain.

 The essential elements are:

-### Circles
+### Teams

-Circles are like project, and each circle has assigned a clear purpose and accountabilities.
-Each circle has the authority to self-organize internally to best achieve its goals.
-Circles are connected by "Rep Links", which are people who attend meetings for both their circle and other circles needed to ensure their own alignment with the broader organization’s mission and strategy.
+Teams are like self-sustained projects that have a clear purpose and accountabilities.
+Each team has the authority to self-organize to best achieve their goals.
+Teams are connected by "Rep Links", which are people who attend meetings for both their team to ensure their own alignment with the broader organization mission and strategy.

-A circle has four core roles:
+A team has four core roles:

-    • Lead link – The lead link contains the circle’s purpose and is responsible for the circle’s successes and failures throughout its existence.
+- Lead link – The lead link contains the circle’s purpose and is responsible for the circle’s successes and failures throughout its existence.
-    • Secretary –  The secretary schedules meetings and makes note of the meeting’s outlook.
+- Secretary –  The secretary schedules meetings and makes note of the meeting’s outlook.
 Important for inter circle communication
-    • Rep Link – The rep link is an elected role used to represent the interests of the circle in other circles
+- Rep Link – The rep link is an elected role used to represent the interests of the circle in other circles

 ### Members